ac0d3r/ac0d3r.github.io/backup/A Simple Guide to Writing Windows Shellcode.md

 }
 ```

-It is compiled by Visual Studio, which results in a very large size.
-Rewriting it with MASM produces a much smaller size: [shellcode.asm](https://github.com/ac0d3r/0xpe/blob/master/shellcode/shellcode.asm).
+It was compiled using `Visual Studio`, resulting in a very large size.
+By rewriting it in `MASM`, I was able to produce a much smaller file: [shellcode.asm](https://github.com/ac0d3r/0xpe/blob/master/shellcode/shellcode.asm).

 ## Extract Shellcode